fsciortino/Aurora/docs/tutorial.rst

   reservoirs = asim.reservoirs_time_traces(plot = False)

-Using the advanced plasma-wall interaction model
+Using the full plasma-wall interaction model
 ------------------------------------------------

-Finally, let's try to couple the wall recyclng model in Aurora with the advanced plasma-wall interaction model, in which wall retention is simulated according to realistic reflection and sputtering coefficient and wall saturation densities and impact energy/angles of projectile ions.
+Finally, let's try to couple the wall recyclng model in Aurora with the full plasma-wall interaction model, in which wall retention is simulated according to realistic reflection and sputtering coefficient and wall saturation densities and impact energy/angles of projectile ions.

 .. note::
-    The advanced PWI model is currently only supported for He as impurity and W as wall material, with several other species as projectiles (D, He, B, N).
+    The full PWI model is currently only supported for He as impurity and W as wall material, with several other species as projectiles (D, He, B, N).
 Coefficients for other impurity-wall material-projectile combinations might be, however, easily calculated and implemented.
 Please contact the code developers if you are interested in some other specific combination of impurity-wall material-projectile.

 We start by setting the some input parameters as in the previous tutorial: ::